edsu/pymarc/README.md

 pymarc has support for both.
 The main benefit here is that the UTF8 character encoding is used, rather than the frustratingly archaic MARC8 encoding.
-Also they will be able to use JSON and XML tools to get at the data they want instead of some crazy MARC processing library, ahem, like pymarc.
+Also they will be able to use JSON and XML tools to get at the data they want instead of some crazy MARC processing library like, ahem, pymarc.

 Installation
 ------------